Maragheh: Rule under the caliphate and Sajids

 During the Arab conquest of Iran, the towns of Adharbayjan (which also must have included Maragheh) were captured by al-Mughira.
 The Umayyad prince Marwan ibn Muhammad briefly stayed at Maragheh following his expedition to Muqan and Gilan in 740.
-It was during this period that the settlement was given the name of "Maragheh" (meaning "place where an animal rolls") due to the large quantity of dung there.
+It was during this period that the settlement was given the name of "Maragheh" (meaning "place where an animal rolls") due to the large quantity of dung there (Minorsky considers this to be an Arabic folk etymology of pre-existing local name).
 Marwan also engaged in some building activities in the town.
 Control over the town was later handed to the daughters of the Abbasid caliph Harun al-Rashid (r.
 786–809).

 Due to the rebellion of the lord of Tabriz, Wajna ibn Rawwad, a wall was erected around Maragheh and a garrison was also established there.
 This was done under the orders of Khuzayma ibn Khazim, the governor of Adharbayjan and Arminiya (Armenia), a position he had probably reached in 803.
 Following the launch of the rebellion of Babak Khorramdin in 816/17, the people sought shelter in Maragheh.
 The caliph al-Mam'un (r.
 813–833) soon had the walls of the town was restored, followed by the re-population of the place.
 In 836, Maragheh served as the winter quarters of Khaydhar ibn Kawus al-Afshin during his expedition against Babak.

 In an attempt to reduce the unstable autonomy of the Arab chieftains of Adharbayjan and partly to curb the dominance of the Bagratid kings of Armenia, the caliph al-Mu'tamid installed Muhammad ibn Abi'l-Saj as the governor of Adharbayjan and Armenia in 889/90, or more likely, in 892.
 The latter belonged to the Sajid family, native to Ushrusana and most likely of Sogdian origin.
 Muhammad's first challenge came in the form of 'Abd-Allah ibn al-Hasan ibn al-Hamdani, a rebel who had taken control of Maragheh.
 Muhammad convinced him to surrender in 893 by promising his safety, but once 'Abd-Allah did so he was executed by the Sajid.
 Maragheh was afterwards made Muhammad's capital, though he usually resided in Barda'a.
 Muhammad amassed so much authority that he briefly declared independence from the caliphate.

 Following Muhammad's death to an epidemic in 901, his troops installed his son Devdad ibn Muhammad on the throne.
 Five months after, however, the latter was removed from power by his uncle Yusuf ibn Abi'l-Saj, who destroyed the walls of Maragheh and moved his capital to Ardabil.
 In 909, Yusuf was officially acknowledged as the ruler of Adharbayjan and Armenia by the newly ascended caliph al-Muqtadir.
 A dirham struck by Yusuf at Maragheh from the same year has been found.
 The last Sajid ruler, Abu'l-Musafir al-Fath, was killed at Maragheh in 929.